 Screen Engineering Candidates

 As with any technical job, you’ll need to assess their skills on their resume or profile.
 Sometimes people forget to update their skills on a resume, so a quick screening call can check if they still have those skills.

 It would help if you did a few tests.
 Do one to be sure that they have the technical abilities they say they are about.
 You should also do another test to see if they’re passionate about their career.

-Keep in mind that there may be different skills requirements depending on the role.
+Keep in mind that there may be different skill requirements depending on the role.
 However, it would help if you familiarized yourself with the skills so that the candidate knows what you’re talking about.
 If they realize you don’t know anything about engineering, they’re likely not to take you seriously.